 If you are interested in a summer internship at NECC, please send a resume and cover letter to Dewey DeLisle, Intern Coordinator at firstname.lastname@example.org.

 Thanks to the generosity of Hamilton alumni and friends, funding is available to cover expenses for students who undertake unpaid or minimally paid summer internships.
-Last summer, 55 students received support from the Career Center and we are currently accepting applications for Summer 2013.
-It is important for students to know that applications are due on April 1 and that their internships need not be finalized in order to apply for funding.
+It is important for students to know that applications are due on March 31 and that their internships need not be finalized in order to apply for funding.
 We will make preliminary awards which will be finalized when internships are confirmed.